 Applicable Data Laws means the laws of a Territory relating to data protection, privacy and security, data transfer or trans-border data flow, data breach or data processing, including all directives, laws, regulations, as well as rulings, regulatory guidance and other binding restrictions of or by any judicial or administrative body in a Territory.

 Consent means the consent and agreement of an individual person (data subject) to the collection and processing of Personal Data about the data subject where such consent and agreement are given in compliance with Applicable Data Laws.

 Controller means the party that determines the purposes and means for processing a specific type or set of Data.

-Event Data means data generated by or relating to a Device or associated equipment, such as a vehicle, where such data is generated dynamically in the course of operation of the Aeris Services, including Location Data, events recorded, error codes used in a Customer Application, or information about the Device or associated equipment collected for use in a Customer Application.
+Event Data means data generated by or relating to a Device or associated equipment, such as a vehicle, where such data is generated dynamically in the course of operation of the Aeris Services, including Location Data, events recorded, error codes used in a Customer Application, or information about the Device or associated equipment collected for use in a Customer Service or Customer Application.

 Personal Data has the meaning given in Section 4.1.

-Service Data means all data that identifies the Aeris Services used by a Device, including the rate plan to which a Device is assigned, together with data generated dynamically in course of operation of the Aeris Services, including data about how the Aeris System Resources performed in recording Event Data or providing Aeris Services, Wireless Data, and information (other than Personal Data) that identifies a Device used to access Aeris Services.
+Service Data means all data that identifies the Aeris Services used by a Device, including the rate or pricing plan to which a Device is assigned, together with data generated dynamically in course of operation of the Aeris Services, including data about how the Aeris System Resources performed in recording Event Data or providing Aeris Services, Wireless Data, and information (other than Personal Data) that identifies a Device used to access Aeris Services.